A few days ago when I was driving my car, my elder brother sitting beside me told about the newly released audio interface by MOTU.

 It’s really an amazing piece of information enough for me to review this newly released Motu audio interface.

-Let us see some features of the Motu M4 USB-C audio interface.
-After then we’ll go in details.
+Now, let us see some features of the Motu M4 USB-C audio interface.
+After then we’ll go into detail.

 Motu M4 USB-C Features

 - Motu M4 features 4-in / 4-out USB with studio-quality sound

 - Powered by ESS Sabre32 Ultra™ DAC Technology

 - Ultra-low latency powered by USB-C for host software processing